Trump 'Terrified' As '40 Years Of Deceit Come Home To Torment Him,' Author Of Donald Trump Biography Says

-Following the guilty pleas Tuesday by his former personal lawyer Michael Cohen — pleas in which Cohen directly implicated Trump as his co-conspirator in two felonies — Trump is “unraveling,” according to a former top executive in Trump’s business, The Trump Organization, who was quoted in a major Politico article about Trump’s current mental state published on Thursday.
+Following the guilty pleas Tuesday by his former personal lawyer Michael Cohen, which directly implicated Trump as his co-conspirator in two felonies, Trump is “unraveling,” according to a former top executive in Trump’s business, The Trump Organization.
+The executive was quoted in a major Politico article about Trump’s current mental state published on Thursday.

-“Once in a while, and that is very, very rarely, Trump does what he is told,” Barbara Res, former Trump Organization construction manager Barbara Res told the online magazine.
+“Once in a while, and that is very, very rarely, Trump does what he is told,” Barbara Res, a former Trump Organization construction manager, told the site.
 “I am sure he is chomping at the bit to lash out at Cohen, but we all know that would be disastrous.”

 But Res made her comments prior to Wednesday, when Trump launched a series of verbal attacks against Cohen, insulting Cohen’s ability as a lawyer on Twitter, and in another Twitter post, claiming that in his guilty plea, Cohen told false stories about him “to get a deal.”